-Need to expunge a Criminal Record in NJ?
+Need to Expunge a Criminal Record in NJ?

 Every day that you have a criminal conviction on your record can mean a lost opportunity in life.
-This opportunity can be a job you wanted and were otherwise qualified for, a financial aid package you needed, or the opportunity to vote or obtain a firearm permit.
-Many companies and schools pursue a background check on prospective candidates, you may be wondering what you can do to rectify your situation.
+This opportunity can be a job you wanted and were otherwise qualified for.
+Or it may be a financial aid package you needed.
+You may want to reclaim your right to vote.
+Or you may want to obtain a firearm permit.
+Many companies and schools pursue a background check on prospective candidates.
+I am a highly experienced NJ expungement attorney.
+I have successfully expunged hundreds of criminal records for clients.

+You may be wondering what you can do to rectify your situation.
 Almost everyone has some events from their past that they’re not proud of.
-Just because you did something wrong when you were younger, does that mean that you should be punished for it for the rest of your life?
-Even if you’ve served your sentence as ordered by a court of law, you may feel like you’re still being punished for the mistakes of your past because of your criminal record.
+Everyone made mistakes when they were younger.
+That does not mean that you should be punished for it for the rest of your life.
+You already paid for your mistake if you’ve served your sentence as ordered.
+No you may feel like you’re still being punished for the mistakes of your past because of your criminal record.

 Luckily, New Jersey statute allows for criminal records to be expunged in certain circumstances.
-This means that your record can be wiped clean as if the offenses never occurred.
-Applying for and being granted a criminal record expungement in New Jersey can be a complicated process but for most people, it is entirely achievable.
+This means that your record may be wiped clean as if the offenses never occurred.
+When your criminal history has been expunged, your prior convictions will no longer appear on your criminal record.